culturedigitalskills/2024-digitisation-photogrammetry/episodes/introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Showing various scenarios where this technique can be applied to capture real world objects and environments.
+- Shows various scenarios where this technique can be applied to capture real world objects and environments.

 - Advantages and disadvantages for the use of this techniques which creates 3d objects from 2d images.
 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Process overview
+## Process overview (How?)
 :::::::::::::::::::::::::::::::::::::: questions
 <!-- - How do you write a lesson using R Markdown and `{sandpaper}`?-->
 - How do you capture images and create 3d models for 3D digital preservation and publication ?